PA110/IT-Project-Governance-Framework/README.md

 - **Crisis management** — Server down at 2am?
 You need a calm human voice on a call.
 - **Accountability** — If something fails, a human must answer for it.

-**Kid Example 🧒:** AI is like a super-fast calculator.
+**Like 🧒:** AI is like a super-fast calculator.
 It can multiply a million numbers in a second.
 But it can't decide *which* numbers matter for your science project.
 You do that part.
 You're still the scientist.

 ---